jakdept/jakdept/docs/vscode.md

 VSCode does not natively support vim keybindings.
 I do miss that from Sublime.
 But this extension almost makes up the gap perfectly.
+Except your editor now needs half a second to load.

 ```bash
 code --install-extension vscodevim.vim